- 1 Common Symptoms

 What Depression is not:

-- It is NOT a punishment from God due to your heavy “sins”.
+- a punishment from God due to your heavy “sins”.

 What is Depression then?

 Depression is an illness, much like fever, cough and flu, except that depression is much worse, much more disabling and much more chronic: think stroke, heart attack and renal dialysis.
-(These diseases are scary as they don’t kill, but they disable)
+(These diseases are scary as they don’t kill, but they make you live on miserably)

 Although experts do not have a definite answer yet, most of us would agree that depression is an “end result” of many different physical, mental and biological stresses coming together.